top of page

 Registered Dietitian, Board Member

-I am honored to be one of the board members, as well as a volunteer chef, for this charity.
-I was introduced to Eat Share through its founder, Kristy, who is also a great friend of mine—what an amazing heart.
-Since I work for UPMC as a clinical dietitian, I am always focused on nourishing others.
+"Since I work for UPMC as a clinical dietitian, I am always focused on nourishing others.
 I love food and I think about it all the time.
 I enjoy gardening in the summer, which allows me to experiment with making my own homemade sauces, salsas, and pesto.
 I also enjoy sharing what I have with others.
 I feel fortunate to understand food from a nutrition perspective, and I like to educate others when possible.
-There is a need for this in our community, and normalizing asking for help of any kind is so important.
-The mission of Eat Share is to support our community with compassion and spread kindness through food sharing.
-Spreading joy can be simple, just one meal at a time.
+There is a need for this in our community and normalizing asking for help of any kind is so important.
+Spreading joy can be as simple as sharing a single meal with a neighbor.”

 Martha Finsterbush